Tabulanga/oauth-express-vk/README.md

 npm install
 ```

-Enter settings of MongoDB and VKapp in config/config.js
+Enter settings of MongoDB and VK-app in config/config.js

 ```
 npm start